Azure/azure-sdk-for-js/sdk/anomalydetector/ai-anomaly-detector/README.md

 #### Using an Azure Active Directory Credential

-Client API key authentication is used in most of the examples, but you can also authenticate with Azure Active Directory using the [Azure Identity library][azure_identity].
-To use the [DefaultAzureCredential][defaultazurecredential] provider shown below, or other credential providers provided with the Azure SDK, please install the `@azure/identity` package:
+Client API key authentication is used in most of the examples, but you can also authenticate with Azure Active Directory using the [Azure Identity library].
+To use the DefaultAzureCredential provider shown below, or other credential providers provided with the Azure SDK, please install the `@azure/identity` package:

 ```bash
 npm install @azure/identity
 ```

-You will also need to [register a new AAD application][register_aad_app] and grant access to Anomaly Detector by assigning the `"Cognitive Services User"` role to your service principal (note: other roles such as `"Owner"` will not grant the necessary permissions, only `"Cognitive Services User"` will suffice to run the examples and the sample code).
+You will also need to register a new AAD application and grant access to Anomaly Detector by assigning the `"Cognitive Services User"` role to your service principal (note: other roles such as `"Owner"` will not grant the necessary permissions, only `"Cognitive Services User"` will suffice to run the examples and the sample code).

 Set the values of the client ID, tenant ID, and client secret of the AAD application as environment variables: `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_SECRET`.